BiancaLeitner/task_01_concourse/README.md

 # eval $(docker-machine env default)
 ```

-Connect your shell to the new machine
+connect your shell to the new machine
 ```shell
 $ eval "$(docker-machine env default)"
 ```